cspark2610/medical-transcription-classification-/README.md

 Neurology and Radiology both comprise of similiar procedures such as MRIs and CT scans, in addition to neuroradiology, a specialty that wasn't accounted for with this dataset.

-In conclusion, with these findings, I believe by implementing more text preprocessing methods such as conversion of medical jargon, acronyms, partitioning transcripts by common headers such as, "SUBJECTIVE, HISTORY, CHIEF COMPLAINT", and classifying based on those partitions; moreover, inclusion of more classes or breakdown of more class to have classes like "neuroradiology, interventional radiology, etc".
-And, of course more data.
+In conclusion, with these findings, I believe by implementing more text preprocessing methods such as conversion of medical jargon, acronyms, partitioning transcripts by common headers such as, "SUBJECTIVE, HISTORY, CHIEF COMPLAINT", and classifying based on these subsets; moreover, inclusion of more classes or breakdown of more class to have classes like "neuroradiology, interventional radiology, etc".
+And, of course, always, more data.

+## limitations
+However, I have not attempted downsampling  majority classess, simply due to having already dropped a great amount of data, but it may be possible to partition and reallocate 'surgery' data by identifying specialty-based procedures.

+dropping